neovintage/neovintage.github.io/_posts/2015-10-01-designing-command-line-experiences.md

   * Documentation - use it to teach and delight your users on what your tool can do.

-While these are the tenants that I follow, I’m sure there’s more out there.
+While these are the tenets that I follow, I’m sure there’s more out there.
 If you have principles that you swear by when you create command line tools, drop me a line, [@neovintage](https://twitter.com/neovintage), or comment over on [Hacker News](https://news.ycombinator.com/item?id=10314726).